Summer in Chamonix

 Mountain Biking

 The birthplace of mountaineering as we know it today, Chamonix needs no introduction to climbers.
-From the chalet, you can pick out famous routes up the awe-inspiring face of the Dru and the towering spires of the Aiguilles de Chamonix, or go bouldering on the Pierre d’Orthaz in the foot (and finger) prints of some of the world’s finest climbers.
-Climbing at any level is possible here, from quick introductory courses on rock or ice climbing to the grand classics of the Walker Spur or the Triolet.
+From the chalet, you can pick out famous routes up the awe-inspiring face of the Dru and the towering spires of the Aiguilles de Chamonix.
+Or go bouldering on the Pierre d’Orthaz in the foot (and finger) prints of some of the world’s finest climbers.
+Climbing at any level is possible here, from quick enjoyable introductory courses for beginners on rock or ice climbing, to grand classics like the the Walker Spur.
 The sky is, quite literally, the limit.

 Go climbing in Chamonix